zsquareplusc/python-embedded-launcher/documentation/advanced_usage.rst

 directly, it is also needed to extract these modules.

 ``*.egg`` files are also ZIP files containing Python modules.
-They were designed to be put in ``sys.path`` directly, without extaction.
+They were designed to be put in ``sys.path`` directly, without extraction.
 Otherwise the information from this section should also be applicable to these eggs.